 The league is managed by District Sports.
 As such, District Sports staff reserves the right to excuse from the league any player who engages in violent conduct or persistently verbally abuses referees or other players, in either DCPL or District Sports programs.

-Fair play is essential if the league is to be enjoyable league for all teams.
+Fair play is essential to conducting an enjoyable league for all teams.

 Section I: League Policies and Guidelines

 - Player age - All players must be 18 years of age or older with one exception.
 Each team is entitled to carry no more than 3 underage development players.
 These players must be formally registered as such with league officials so that proper waivers, etc can be completed in advance of matches.

 - All individual players must be registered for their team on the league website.

 - Payment - Throughout the registration process for each season, payment deadlines are made clear.
 By registering a team for the DC Premier League, team captains commit to covering the full team fee, either through individual player payments or paying the full team fee up front.
 Any individual player's dues not been paid will be the responsibility of the team captain.